 We compete with other investment management firms and mutual fund companies, insurance companies, banks, brokerage firms and financial institutions that offer products that have similar features and investment objectives to those offered by us.
 Many of the investment management firms with which we compete are subsidiaries of large diversified financial companies and many others are much larger in terms of AUM and revenues and, accordingly, have much larger sales organizations and marketing budgets.
-Historically, we have competed primarily on the basis of the long-term investment performance of many of our investment products.
+Historically, we have competed primarily based on the long-term investment performance of many of our investment products.

-The market for providing investment management services to institutional, private wealth management and wrap clients is also highly competitive.
-Approximately 18.9% of our net investment advisory fee revenue for the year ended December 31, 2021 was derived from our institutional, private wealth management and wrap businesses.
+The market for providing investment management services to institutional, wrap, unified managed and private wealth management clients is also highly competitive.
+Approximately 21.6% and 18.9% of our net investment advisory fee revenue for the years ended December 31, 2022 and 2021, respectively, was derived from our separate account management businesses.
 Selection of investment advisors by U.S. institutional investors is often subject to a screening process and to favorable recommendations by investment industry consultants.
 Many of these investors require their investment advisors to have a successful and sustained performance record, often five years or longer with focus also on one-year and three-year performance records.